Attività Didattica

 Chapter 1

-Translation task 1.6.1a (read the text aloud, translate it, and explain the translation procedure you have adopted to render the English derivative “homeward”, which does not have an equivalent derivative in Italian); or Translation task 1.6.1b (read the text aloud, translate it, and explain the translation procedure you have adopted to render the English compound “businesswoman”, which does not have an equivalent compound in Italian).
+Translation task 1.6.1a (read the text aloud, translate it, and explain the translation procedure you have adopted to render the English derivative “silently” in the Italian target text); or Translation task 1.6.1b (read the text aloud, translate it, and explain the translation procedure you have adopted to render the English compound “businesswoman” in the Italian target text).

 Chapter 2

-Translation task 2.6.1c (from “The Shrewsbury Quest” to the end); (read the text aloud, translate “The Shrewsbury Quest”, and explain the translation procedure you have adopted to render the culture-specific word “Shrewsbury Quest” in Italian).
+Translation task 2.6.1c (from “The Shrewsbury Quest” to the end); (read the text aloud, translate “The Shrewsbury Quest”, and explain the translation procedure you have adopted to render the English culture-specific word “Shrewsbury Quest” in the Italian target text).

 Chapter 3

-Translation task 3.6.1. (read the text aloud, translate it, and explain the translation procedure you have adopted to render the pun “arrange a date” in Italian) or Translation task 3.6.2. (read the text aloud, translate 1 example of creative metaphor, and explain the translation procedure you have adopted to render it in Italian).
+Translation task 3.6.1. (read the text aloud, translate it, and explain the translation procedure you have adopted to render the English pun “arrange a date” in the Italian target text) or Translation task 3.6.2. (read the text aloud, translate 1 example of creative metaphor, and explain the translation procedure you have adopted to render it in the Italian target text).

 Chapter 4

-Translation task 4.6.1a (read the text aloud, translate the 3 idioms contained in this passage, and explain the translation procedure(s) you have adopted to render them in Italian) or Translation task 4.6.1b (read the text aloud, translate the 2 idioms contained in this passage, and explain the translation procedure(s) you have adopted to render them in Italian).
+Translation task 4.6.1a (read the text aloud, translate the 3 idioms contained in this passage, and explain the translation procedure(s) you have adopted to render them in the Italian target text) or Translation task 4.6.1b (read the text aloud, translate the 2 idioms contained in this passage, and explain the translation procedure(s) you have adopted to render them in the Italian target text).

 Chapter 5

-Translation task 5.6.1. (read the text aloud, translate the declarative clause “I’m sure”, and explain the translation procedure you have adopted to avoid specifying the gender of the narrator).
+Translation task 5.6.1. (read the text aloud, translate the declarative clause “I’m sure”, and explain the translation procedure you have adopted to avoid specifying the gender of the narrator in the Italian target text).

 Chapter 6

-Translation task 6.6.1. (up to “July 2005”); (read the text aloud, translate it, and explain the translation procedure(s) you have adopted to render the possessive determiner in Italian).
+Translation task 6.6.1. (up to “July 2005”); (read the text aloud, translate it, and explain the translation procedure(s) you have adopted to render the English possessive determiner in the Italian target text).

 Chapter 7